dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 Examine the directives of the `FetchData` component.

-If working with a Blazor server-side app, the `WeatherForecastService` service is registered as a [singleton](xref:fundamentals/dependency-injection#service-lifetimes), so one instance of the service is available throughout the app.
+If working with a Blazor Server app, the `WeatherForecastService` service is registered as a [singleton](xref:fundamentals/dependency-injection#service-lifetimes), so one instance of the service is available throughout the app.
 The `@inject` directive is used to inject the instance of the `WeatherForecastService` service into the component.

 *Pages/FetchData.razor*: